rfivesix/hypertrack/documentation/sleep/sleep_health_score_v2.md

 - SRI depends on available canonical stage timeline coverage; sparse/missing stage days reduce availability.
 - `night_date` is UTC-day keyed in current pipeline, while some UI date handling is local-day keyed.
 - Statistics hub currently consumes aggregate score outputs only; it does not expose component-level attribution.

-## References placeholder

-- Add epidemiology and sleep-regularity references here when repository citation style is finalized.